Just how are you going to climb that mountain, hmm?

 The Mountain Roc in Golden Sun: Dark Dawn, which is a) large enough to carry off human prey when Amiti recalls indirectly encountering it as a child, b) large enough that the nation of Morgal worships it as a god, c) large enough to force the camera to zoom out during your boss fight against the damn thing (and you still don't get the whole thing on your screen), and d) large enough that its gizzard acts as a Womb Level, albeit a short one.

-Lampshaded in Final Fantasy X by Tidus in the desert around Home, where a giant bird enemy is a frequent monster.
+Lampshaded in Final Fantasy X by Tidus if he encounters on in the desert around Home.

 How can a bird grow so big?